mozilla/application-services/components/support/nimbus-cli/README.md

-  features      Print the feature configuration involved in the branch of an experiment fetch         Fetch one or more named experiments and rollouts and put them in a file fetch-list    Fetch a list of experiments and put it in a file list          List the experiments from a server log-state     Print the state of the Nimbus database to logs open          Open the app without changing the state of experiment enrollments reset-app     Reset the app back to its just installed state tail-logs     Follow the logs for the given app test-feature  Configure an application feature with one or more feature config files
+  features      Print the feature configuration involved in the branch of an experiment fetch         Fetch one or more named experiments and rollouts and put them in a file fetch-list    Fetch a list of experiments and put it in a file info          Displays information about an experiment list          List the experiments from a server log-state     Print the state of the Nimbus database to logs open          Open the app without changing the state of experiment enrollments start-server  Start a server reset-app     Reset the app back to its just installed state tail-logs     Follow the logs for the given app test-feature  Configure an application feature with one or more feature config files